androg55/DREWSBOT/README.md

 Examples shown here, assumes you are using windows.

 pinylib-rtc was developed using [python 2.7.10](https://www.python.org/downloads/windows/ "python for windows") so this is the recomended python interpreter.
 Later versions of python should work to, aslong as they are from the 2.7 family.
 I have not tested it with python 3, but with a few changes to client.py i think it would be possible.
+Be sure to  install Microsoft Visual C++ Compiler for Python 2.7 here or the bot will not work. https://www.microsoft.com/en-us/download/confirmation.aspx?id=44266

 ### Requirements